708.453.2570

 Bowing or lateral deflection of compression springs when compressed, related to the slenderness ratio (L/D)

-Location on compression springs where pitch of the end coils is reduced so that the end coils touch
+Location on extension springs where pitch of the end coils is reduced so that the end coils touch

 As with closed ends, except that the end is ground to provide a flat plane